-There’s just independently owned and operated places to eat, run by small business owners.
+There are independently owned and operated places to eat, run by small business owners.

-So much of the sister towns of Silver Gate and Cooke City have buildings that are made of natural materials.
+So many of the sister towns of Silver Gate and Cooke City have buildings that are made of natural materials.
 Beartooth Cafe was built to look like a log cabin or wooden home and was beautifully decorated with colorful flowers.
 If the weather is nice, enjoy their outdoor patio.

 It was cold when we were there during the third week of September, so we opted to eat inside before calling it a night and heading to our Cooke City Montana lodging just down the street.